cuesoftinc/employee-handbook/README.md

-# CuesoftCloud Employee Handbook
+# Cuesoft Employee Handbook

-The CuesoftCloud Employee Handbook is the central repository for how we manage and run the company.
+The Cuesoft Employee Handbook is the central repository for how we manage and run the company.
 As part of our core value of transparency and accountability, this handbook is open to the general public, and we would appreciate your feedback.
 You can make a pull request to suggest improvements or add clarifications.
 Few sections of this handbook may not open to the world and is only accessible to employees.

 ### Contents